top of page

 What Is a Tension-Type Headache?

-Tension-type headaches are commonly associated with muscular tension in the neck, shoulders, and upper back.
-These headaches often develop gradually and may be related to posture, stress, or prolonged muscle tension.
+Tension-type headaches are commonly associated with muscular tension, postural strain, stress, and mechanical restriction in the neck, shoulders, upper back, jaw, and scalp region.
+These headaches often develop gradually and may feel like dull pressure, tightness, aching, or a band-like sensation around the head.

 Individuals May Experience